Destiny Santana knows exactly why she loves art.

 Destiny’s journey is a tapestry woven with joyful expression, but also perseverance.
 She possesses a vibrant soul brimming with creativity, but those artistic ambitions did not always mesh well with her mother’s wishes.

-As a teenager, Santana was accepted to Repertory Company High School for Theatre Arts on 43rd Street in Manhattan.
+As a teenager, Destiny was accepted to Repertory Company High School for Theatre Arts on 43rd Street in Manhattan.
 The school was some distance from the one her mother envisioned her attending near the family home in Harlem.

 It was only after an impassioned plea - alongside her twin sister - that Destiny was allowed to attend the school she wanted.